DragonGawain/dndNotes/quests.md

     -   They can choose which element they use per attack (freebie! - Distia)
     -   They are pack animal (pack tactitcs? unclear) (Distia)
     -   Does the alpha have an ability triggered by the death of an underling? -> yes (Alma)

+## Session 8

+### Undead Skeleton Army in the Necromancy Halls!

+-   Location: Blackthorn Academy of Necromancy, East Wing

+-   Description: A necromancy student, Lira Ashwind, has accidentally summoned a small army of undead skeletons while practicing advanced necromantic magic.
+The skeletons are now roaming the halls, causing havoc and blocking access to vital areas.
+The Academy is seeking brave adventurers to neutralize the undead threat and safely retrieve Lira.

+-   Quest Objectives: Enter the East Wing, eliminate the rogue skeletons, and safely escort Lira Ashwind out of the area.
+She is unharmed but unable to dispel the skeletons herself.

+-   Reward:
+    -   500 gold pieces
+    -   additional rewards for bringing Lira back safely.
+(Additional 500 gp)
+-   Special Instructions:
+    -   Beware of magical traps and necromantic wards throughout the East Wing.
+The skeletons are imbued with protective spells, so enchanted or bludgeoning weapons may be more effective.
+Do your best to minimize damage to academy property!